-We expect the net proceeds from this offering to be approximately \$ million, after deducting underwriting discounts and commissions as described in "Underwriting," and estimated offering expenses payable by us.
-We currently intend to use the net proceeds from this offering to fund working capital, potential capital optimizations at the Agri-Energy Facility and for other general corporate purposes.
+We expect the net proceeds from this offering to be approximately \$\,\ after deducting underwriting discounts and commissions as described in "Underwriting," and estimated offering expenses payable by us.
+We currently intend to use the net proceeds from this offering to fund working capital and for other general corporate purposes.